dlesbre/website/jekyll/legal.en.md

 given.
 If you would like to reuse or share this content in another manner, do not hesitate to ask me for permission.

-This website doesn't use cookies and doesn't run any third party JavaScript.
+This website doesn’t use cookies and doesn’t run any third party JavaScript.
-It only uses a small local script for theme changes and collapsible sections.
+It only uses a small local script for theme changes.

 The icons used are [fontawesome](https://fontawesome.com/)’s free icons.
 They are used in accordance with the fontawesome free license: